 These laws are often complex or in the process of being updated or reinterpreted.
 The Town Plan Commission will provide advice to citizens in formulating their development projects to be consistent with these regulations.

-The Town is developing an "Ownership Parcel Identification Number" system for documenting and tracking Potential Development Rights in the Town.
+The Town has developed anIdentification Number system for documenting and tracking Potential Development Rights in the Town.
+The PRIN documentation is a primary resource for the Plan Commission to determine the number of Potential Development Rights associated with a given parcel.

-Proposed Changes to Ordinances and Regulations
+Proposed Changes to Ordinances and Regulations (All)

-At the time of adoption of this plan, the following ordinance revisions are recommended to maintain consistency and to help achieve the goals of the plan:

-Implement the height limitation for the Ridgetop Protection Area.

-Define the requirements for new town roads and turnarounds.
+There has been a comprehensive revision of Town Ordinances in 2016 and no additional changes are anticipated in the near future.
+We expect to develop standards for new and existing town roads and turnarounds.

-Consider addressing exterior lighting.

-Consider spring weight limits on Town roads.

-Update references to Land Use Plan.

-Clarify road frontage requirement.

-Clarify definitions of lot, parcel, etc.

-Consider instituting a sign ordinance

-Enabling ordinances will also be needed if we are to implement a transfer of development rights program, and boundary agreements with neighboring communities.

-Updating the Plan
+Updating the Plan (All)

 This plan must be reviewed and revised as necessary by town officials if the assumptions on which it is based prove wrong or if the policies are failing to achieve the intended outcome.
 By current state law, the plan must be revised at least every ten years.
 Minor revisions and updates may be made more often.